 The findings prompted the researchers to question the impact of worm eradication programs.

-“A recent Cochrane review suggests that mass drug administration for worms in developing countries had no impact on general nutrition levels, iron deficiency anemia, school performance and growth in general.
+“A recent Cochrane review suggests that mass drug administration for worms in developing countries had no impact on general nutrition levels, iron deficiency anaemia, school performance and growth in general.

 “So I think we have to revisit the vilification of worms,” says Professor McDermott.